Skip to main content

 Nursing (Adult) BSc(Hons)

-Specialise in nursing for adults on this three year degree where you can learn in a fully equipped simulated environment and benefit from strong links with NHS Trusts.
+On this course you’ll specialise in adult nursing, learn in a fully equipped simulated environment and benefit from strong links with NHS Trusts.

 Find out more How to apply